pivotal-cf/service-backup-release/README.md

 ## Usage

 This BOSH release is intended to be co-located with other releases that need to perform backups.
-This achieved by adding the following to your existing BOSH deployment manifest:
+The release supports uploading to supported blobstores (AWS s3 & Ceph s3) and via SCP.
+At this time only one upload destination is supported.

+Here is an example BOSH deployment manifest for uploading to a blobstore:

 ```yml
 ---